AlexB67/TCalc/README.md

 ### GNOME TCalc - An astronomy tool for telescopes and eyepieces

-Written in gtkmm and C++ for the linux desktop.
+Written in gtkmm4 and C++ for the linux desktop.
 The software is intended as a learning tool for amateur astronomers, with an interest in visual astronomy.
+TCalc offers a number of computaions, a graphical view, and an ocular viewer.
 Help Documentation is included.

 <img src="data/screenshots/tcalc-gtkmm4.png">